winglang/wing/README.md

 ```

 In this simple application, every message that goes into the queue is written to
 a new object inside a cloud bucket.
-A counter is used to generate an
+An atomic counter is used to generate an
 incrementing and unique key for each object.

 **But don't let the simplicity of this example fool you!**

-When deployed to a cloud provider such as AWS, GCP or Azure, this application
+When deployed to a cloud provider, this application can handle an infinite
-can handle an infinite amount of traffic, with no need for you to worry about
+amount of traffic, with no need for you to explicitly take care of scaling, load
-scaling, load balancing, or any other infrastructure-related concerns.
+balancing, security policies or any other infrastructure-related concerns.
 For
-example, when compiled for AWS, Wing will use Amazon S3 to implement the bucket,
+example, when targeting AWS, Wing will use Amazon S3 for the bucket, Amazon SQS
-Amazon SQS to implement the queue, Amazon DynamoDB to implement the atomic
-counter, and AWS Lambda for the message handler.
+for the queue, Amazon DynamoDB for the atomic counter, and AWS Lambda for the
+handler.
+It will also render least privilege IAM security policies, wire up
+environment variables and produce the code bundles needed for this to work.

 In addition to targeting cloud providers, Wing applications can also be compiled
 to run inside a local **Cloud Simulator**.
 This means that you can now iterate